naisila/rushHourByChainCoders/README.md

 1 - `$ git clone https://github.com/NaisilaPuka/rushHourByChainCoders.git`

-2 - `$ cd rushHourByChainCoders/src/rushHour`
+2 - `$ cd rushHourByChainCoders/`

-3 - `$ javac *.java`
+3 - `$ javac src/rushHour/*.java`

-4 - `$ cd ../..`

-5 - `$ java src.rushHour.RushHourFrame`
+4 - `$ java src.rushHour.RushHourFrame`

-After 5th command, the game should open (please contact us in case you experience any problem).
+After 4th command, the game should open (please contact us in case you experience any problem).
 We hope you have fun playing! :smile:

 ### Hardware Version of the Game - Tutorials